patelhitarth08/Strivers-SDE-Sheet/Day_3/1_Search_In_A_2_D_Matrix/README.md

-# Problem 1 of Day 3: Search in a Sorted 2D Matrix"
+# Problem 1 of Day 3: Search in a Sorted 2D Matrix

 ## Problem Statement